MULEDASTAGIRIREDDY/cmoscourse/README.md

 Now from the above picture (Frame 12) we can see both cases side by side clearly.
 When we compare the two cases:
 •When Vin = Vdd → Vout = 0 (output goes LOW when input is HIGH) •When Vin = 0 → Vout = Vdd (output goes HIGH when input is LOW) This is exactly the INVERSION behaviour that gives the INVERTER its name.
 The output is always the complement (opposite) of the input.
-This is achieved by cleverly combining PMOS (which turns ON when gate is LOW) and NMOS (which turns ON when gate is HIGH) in a complementary way — which is why the technology is called CMOS – Complementary Metal Oxide Semiconductor.
+This is achieved by cleverly combining PMOS (which turns ON when gate is LOW) and NMOS (which turns ON when gate is HIGH) in a complementary way

 <img width="700" height="313" alt="image" src="https://github.com/user-attachments/assets/8dce9462-c8fb-4b32-8e24-e698cd7a24d2" />